Whiz: A Fast and Flexible Data Analytics System: Compute-Centric Vs. Data-Driven

-\textbf{Data opacity:} Almost all database systems and big data SQL systems~\cite{rope,shark,spark-sql} use data statistics collected ahead of time to optimize execution.
-Adaptive query optimizers~\cite{aqp-deshpande} use dynamically collected statistics and re-invoke query optimizer to re-plan the queries, thus introducing additional overhead. \name{} alters the query plans on-the-fly at the execution layer thereby circumventing additional calls to the query optimizer.
-The closest system to \name{} is Optimus~\cite{optimus} which allows changing application logic based on approximate statistics operators that are deployed alongside tasks.
-However, the system targets just computation rewriting, and cannot enable other data-driven benefits of \name{}, e.g., adapting parallelism and straggler mitigation.
+Almost all database and bigdata SQL systems~\cite{rope,shark,spark-sql} use statistics computed ahead of time to optimize execution.
+Adaptive query optimizers (QOs)~\cite{aqp-deshpande} use dynamically collected statistics and re-invoke the QO to re-plan queries top-down.
+In contrast, \name{} alters the query plans on-the-fly at the {\em execution layer} based on {\em run-time} data properties, thereby circumventing additional expensive calls to the QO.
+Optimus~\cite{optimus} allows changing application logic based on approximate statistics operators that are deployed alongside tasks.
+However, the system targets simple computation logic rewriting, and cannot enable other data-driven benefits, e.g., adapting parallelism, and rightsizing tasks.

-\textbf{Skew handling and static parallelism:} Prior work in parallel databases~\cite{bucket-spreading,partition-tuning,parallel-joins} and big data systems~\cite{skewtune} dynamically adapt to data skew for single large joins. \cite{bucket-spreading} and \cite{partition-tuning} introduce an additional partition tuning phase to re-arrange data and mitigate data skew resulting in compute barrier. \cite{skewtune} and \cite{hurricane} dynamically split data for straggling/slow tasks into smaller partitions and processes them in parallel.
-On the other hand, \name{} holistically solves data skew for all joins across multiple jobs and further strives to achieve data locality.
+\textbf{Skew handling and static parallelism:} Some parallel databases~\cite{bucket-spreading,partition-tuning,parallel-joins} and big data systems~\cite{skewtune} dynamically adapt to data skew for single large joins.
+In contrast, \name{} holistically solves data skew for all joins across multiple jobs and further strives to achieve data locality. \cite{skewtune,partition-tuning} deal with skew in MapReduce by dynamically splitting data for slow tasks into smaller partitions and processing them in parallel.
+But, they can cause additional data movement from already slow machines leading to poor performance. \cite{hurricane} mitigates skew by cloning slow tasks and adaptively partitioning work.
+However, it has no data visibility and its data organization does not consider data locality and fault tolerance.

-\textbf{Compute idling:} Naiad~\cite{naiad} and StreamScope~\cite{streamscope} mitigate resource idling by tagging intermediate data with vector clocks which are then used to trigger compute.
-Under failures vector clocks ensure correct order to guarantee correctness.
-Thus, both support ordering driven computation, orthogonal to data value-driven computation in \name{}.
-Naiad assumes entire data fits in memory.
+\textbf{Decoupling:} Naiad~\cite{naiad} and StreamScope~\cite{streamscope} also decouple intermediate data.
+They tag intermediate data with vector clocks which are used to trigger compute in the correct order.
+Thus, both support ordering driven computation, orthogonal to data-driven computation in \name{}.
+Also, Naiad assumes entire data fits in memory.
 StreamScope is not applicable to batch/graph analytics.